Can Large Reasoning Models Self-Train?

 (1) Self-Rewarded Training (SRT)

-Motivated by prior works based on consistency based self-improvement, we introduce a simple yet effective self-training reinforcement learning methodology, Self-Rewarded Training, that uses consistency across multiple model-generated solutions to estimate correctness during RL training, providing self-supervision signals without labeled data.
+In this work, we take the simplest possible self reward mechanism, majority voting, and experiment with a simple yet effective self-training method, titled Self-Rewarded Training (SRT).
+SRT uses consistency across multiple model-generated solutions to estimate correctness during RL training, providing self-supervision signals without labeled data.

 Teaser image.